 The Alaska Commission for Behavioral Health Certification was called the Alaska Alcoholism and Drug Abuse Counselor certification Review Board.
 The Alaska Alcoholism and Drug Abuse Counselor certification Review Board was formed in 1981 in response to concern among professional mental and addiction clinicians, lawmakers, a variety of citizen groups and the population at large, that those who practice as chemical dependency clinicians possess the knowledge, skill and character to practice competently and ethically.
 In order to better ensure quality of care, professional ethics and a professional code of conduct, the Board began to identify minimum professional standards of competency and to develop standards for professional conduct, seeking statewide input, pursuing national standards and assessing various means of examining clinicians for those qualities associated with these critical variables.

-Since the beginning of counselor certification in Alaska, there have been ongoing efforts to revise and refine both the minimum knowledge and skill standards for practice and to define the revise ethical standards and a code of conduct for addiction counselors.
-Assessment of competency and knowledge of ethics is now accomplished by a combination of: verification of supervised professional experience, recommendations of those familiar with the applicant’s work and testing.
+Since the beginning of counselor certification in Alaska, there have been ongoing efforts to revise and refine both the minimum knowledge and skill standards for practice; and to define the ethical standards and a code of conduct for addiction counselors.
+Assessment of competency and knowledge of ethics is now accomplished by a combination of: verification of supervised professional experience and recommendations of those familiar with the applicant’s work and testing.
 Proposed regulations mirror those now governing the Commission.

 In April 2005, the Board was renamed the Alaska Commission for Behavioral Health Certification.
-The purpose of the name change was to represent the inclusion of certification in areas other than addiction and give staff in related occupations an opportunity to further recognition of their skills.
-Staff working in domestic violence, corrections, youth services and related behavioral health fields can become certified in ACBHC.
+The purpose of the name change was to represent the inclusion of certification in areas other than addiction and give staff in related occupations an opportunity of further recognition of their skills.

 Our Current* Commissioners:

 , ACBHC Vice-chair, ACBHC Mental Health Representative, Education Committe